• Skip to primary navigation

 Scraps, Inc. This book has 15 patterns for using up fabric scrap and there are SO many good ones.
 A great bang for the buck.

-Simply Color: Red: A Crayon Box for Quilters is part of a new series by Vanessa Christenson of three books available now – Red, Orange
+Simply Color: Red: A Crayon Box for Quilters is part of a new series by Vanessa Christenson of three books available now - Red, Orange, and Yellow that are pretty a fun.
+Perfect for gift giving.

 I also hear Fabulously Fast Quilts is pretty good. 😉